Your Cart (0)

 What to Keep Human

 Admissions decisions and financial aid determinations must be made by trained admissions professionals applying defined criteria.
-AI does not make admissions decisions, and any system that did would raise significant ethical and legal concerns around discriminatory impact.
+AI does not make admissions decisions, and any system that did would raise significant ethical and legal concerns around discriminatory impact under Title VI and state civil rights statutes.
+The admissions committee meeting stays a human meeting.

 Parent conversations about a student's experience, academic challenges, or disciplinary matters require school staff with professional training and institutional accountability.
-Donor relationships at the major gift level are built on personal connection with development officers and school leadership.
+If a parent emails at 10pm worried about their child's math grade, the AI should acknowledge and route to the division head the next morning.
+It should not attempt to reassure.
+Donor relationships at the major gift level, defined roughly as the top 5 percent of the donor base, are built on personal connection with development officers and school leadership.
+AI drafts the operational communication around those relationships, not the relationships themselves.

 ROI for Independent Schools